HovsepJoe/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles - this Display current directory contents in a long format 4-listmorefiles - this Display current directory contents, including hidden files 5-listfilesdigitonly - this Display current directory contents in long format, with user and group IDs displayed numerically and And hidden files starting with
+6-firstdirectory - this creates a directory named myfirstdirectory in the /tmp/ directory.
+7-movethatfile - this Move the file betty from /tmp/ to /tmp/myfirstdirectory.